rmkcodingclub/AmazonProblems/README.md

 meeting point.

-4. How do you convert a decimal number to its hexa-decimal equivalent.Give a C code to do the same
+4. How do you convert a decimal number to its hexa-decimal equivalent.Give a C code to do the same.

 5. Given an array all of whose elements are positive numbers, find the maximum sum of a subsequence with the constraint that no 2 numbers in the sequence